lordthorzonus/yii2-algolia/CONTRIBUTING.md

 composer install
 ```

-You need to configure the `phpunit.xml` with your algolia keys for running the integration tests:
+You need to also configure the `phpunit.xml` with your Algolia keys for running the integration tests:
 ```xml
 <php>
     <env name="ALGOLIA_ID" value="id" />